What Gas Type Is Best for Your Fire Pit?

 Case 1: The Set-It-and-Forget-It Homeowner

-✅ Natural gas gave them the convenience they wanted and long-term cost savings.
+Natural gas gave them the convenience and long-term savings they wanted.

 Case 2: The Weekend Warrior

-✅ Propane gave him flexibility, portability, and freedom to install it himself.
+Propane gave him portability, flexibility, and DIY freedom.

 So which one fits you?

-- • You have access to a gas line
+- You already have access to a gas line

 Get the Right Kit for Your Fuel Type